 To fully understand the colorful history of this cheese, though, we'll need to take a trip to Cheddar, England, the birthplace of cheddar cheese!
 But first, let's learn a bit about agricultural science…

+Today, cheddar cheese gets its color from the annatto tree, which grows in tropical regions in Central and South America.
 Annatto seeds are ground into a red powder and used for coloring foods.
 Used to dye cheese for more than 200 years, annatto gives cheddar cheese the same color year-round.